insooth/insooth.github.io/cpp-type-inference.md

 ## A case of folding

-Let's take an example of folding a sequence of integers that produces sequence of types `T`.
+Let's take an example of folding a sequence of integers using an action that produces sequence of types `T`.
 Sequences of type `T` are produced by passing integer index `i` to function `get`.

 Each time we access index `i`, we fetch sequence of `T` values through `get(i)`, and we append it to the sequence produced at previous step `i - 1`.
 Initial sequence of `T` is empty.
 Let's model that with `std::accumulate` (left fold):

 ```c++
 auto indexes = {1, 2, 3, 4, 5};